itsnayabsd/website/_posts/web/2019-04-20-get-brave-browser.md

 ## How does it help publishers?
 **Earn BAT** - [Verify](https://publishers.basicattentiontoken.org/) your blog or website or any video channel and get BAT tokens from the readers contributions (Yes.
 Readers do contribute).

+## What to do after installing Brave?
+Enable brave wallet by going into Menu (three dots or bars on top right corner) -> Brave rewards.
+If you are a publisher, signup for publisher account at [https://publishers.basicattentiontoken.org](https://publishers.basicattentiontoken.org).

 ## How many publishers have signed up for this?
 There are aporoximately 30,000 (by 2019, April) publishers / creators signed up for this program.
 Including search engine [Duck Duck Go](https://duckduckgo.com), websites like, [The Washington Post](https://www.washingtonpost.com), [Vimeo](https://vimeo.com/), [WikiHow](https://www.wikihow.com), [The Guardian](https://www.theguardian.com), [BitTorrent](https://www.bittorrent.com), [Freecodecamp](https://www.freecodecamp.org/) et cetera.